evkx/evkx.github.io/content/models/volkswagen/id._buzz/id._buzz_gtx_lwb/_index.md

 ## Performance

 The Volkswagen ID.
-Buzz GTX LWB has a maximum power of 250 KW (340 hp/335 bhp).
-The total torque is 560 nm (413 ft-lb).
-It performs the 0-100km/h sprint (0-62mph) in 6.5 seconds.
-The top speed is 160 km/h.
+Buzz GTX LWB has a maximum power of 250 KW (340 hp/335 bhp) and a total torque of 560 nm (413 ft-lb).
+It can sprint from 0 to 100km/h (0 to 62mph) in 6.5 seconds and has a top speed of 160 km/h (99.4 mph).

 ## Battery, range, and charging